 I share this with you because I know that you can see and achieve prosperity, too.

-That’s the great thing about insurance.
+That’s the great thing about learning how to sell insurance.
 It’s more than just a job… and it’s more than just a career!

 It can free you to do so much that you would not normally be able to do when you work for somebody else.

-As I do a lot of YouTube interviews talking to top producers, I’ve noticed a similar theme in their lives that I want to share with you.
-They will essentially convey the same point when we talk about their lifestyle.
+As I do a lot of YouTube interviews talking to top producers, I’ve noticed a similar theme in their lives.

 Now that you understand WHY the insurance business is great, let’s talk about what a day in the life of an insurance agent is REALLY like.